When at the age of sixteen, I joined a jolly band.

-The second oldest state level law enforcement agency in the United States, the Texas Rangers got their start in 1823 only two years after white settlement in Texas formally began.
-Following the Mexican War of Independence some 600 to 700 families moved to Texas; however it had no regular army to protect its new citizens.
+The second oldest state-level law enforcement agency in the United States, the Texas Rangers got its start in 1823 only two years after white settlement in Texas formally began.
+Following the Mexican War of Independence, some 600 to 700 families moved to Texas; however, it had no regular army to protect its new citizens.
 New Empresario Stephen F. Austin soon began to organize experienced frontiersmen as “rangers” in informal groups to protect the settlers against Indian attacks and other criminal elements.

 During Texas’ fight for independence from Mexico, the Rangers sometimes served as scouts and couriers.
 Other menial tasks were also assigned to them such as retrieving cattle, escorting refugees, and destroying supplies and equipment left behind by the Mexicans.

 Once independence was gained and the land became the Republic of Texas, the lawmen continued to see very little duty under President Sam Houston.
 However, when Mirabeau B. Lamar became President in 1838, he rejected Houston’s frontier policies of friendship with the Indians and engaged the Rangers in war against the tribes.
 The Texas Congress allowed him to recruit eight companies of mounted volunteers and maintain a company of 56 Rangers.
 A month later, he then provided for five similar companies in Central and South Texas.

 Over the next three years, the Rangers waged all-out war against the Indians, successfully participating in a number of battles including the Council House Fight in San Antonio, the raid on Linnvile, and the Battle of Plum Creek.
 By the time that Lamar’s administration was over Texans had severely damaged the strength of the most powerful tribes.